 5. How has the Bí Cineálta policy and student- friendly policy been communicated to parents?

-Discussed at Parent Teacher Association meeting Shared in school newsletter Included in school homework journals Published on school website 6.
-Have all school staff been made aware of the, school's Bí Cineálta policy and the Bí Cineálta Procedures to Prevent and Address Bullying -Behaviour for Primary and Post- Primary Schools?
-Yes No 7.
-Does the Bí Cineálta policy document the strategies that the school uses to prevent bullying behaviour?
-Yes No 8.
-Has the Board received and minuted the Bullying Behaviour Update presented by the principal at every ordinary board meeting over the last calendar year?
-Yes No 9.
-Has the Board discussed how the school is addressing all reports of bullying behaviour?
-Yes No 10.
-Is the Board satisfied that all incidents of bullying behaviour are addressed in accordance with the school's Bí Cineálta Policy?
-Yes No 11.
-Have the prevention strategies in the Bí Cineálta policy been implemented?
-Yes No 12.
-Has the Board discussed the effectiveness of the strategies used to prevent bullying behaviour?
-Yes No 13.
-How have (a) parents, (b) students and (c) school staff been consulted with as part of the review of the Bí Cineálta Policy? (a) Parents - Questionnaire via Microsoft Form -Parent Teacher Meetings -Parent Association Meetings
+- Discussed at Parent Teacher Association meeting

+Shared in school newsletter

+- Included in school homework journals

+- Published on school website

+6. Have all school staff been made aware of the, school's Bí Cineálta policy and the Bí Cineálta Procedures to Prevent and Address Bullying -Behaviour for Primary and Post- Primary Schools?

+Yes No ----- ---- --

+7. Does the Bí Cineálta policy document the strategies that the school uses to prevent bullying behaviour?

+Yes No ----- -- ---- --

+8. Has the Board received and minuted the Bullying Behaviour Update presented by the principal at every ordinary board meeting over the last calendar year?

+Yes No ----- -- ---- --

+9. Has the Board discussed how the school is addressing all reports of bullying behaviour?

+Yes No ----- ---- --

+10. Is the Board satisfied that all incidents of bullying behaviour are addressed in accordance with the school's Bí Cineálta Policy?

+11. Have the prevention strategies in the Bí Cineálta policy been implemented?

+Yes No ----- ---- -- --

+12. Has the Board discussed the effectiveness of the strategies used to prevent bullying behaviour?

+Yes No -------- --

+13. How have (a) parents, (b) students and (c) school staff been consulted with as part of the review of the Bí Cineálta Policy?

+(a) Parents

+- Questionnaire via Microsoft Form

+-Parent Teacher Meetings

+-Parent Association Meetings

 (b) Students

 - discussion during collaboration

 - discussion during assembly

 - questionnaire via Microsoft Form

-(c) Staff
+- (c) Staff

 - discussion at staff meeting

 - questionnaire via Microsoft Form

-14. Outline any aspects of the school's Bí Cineálta policy and/or its implementation that have been identified as requiring further improvement as part of this review:
+- 14. Outline any aspects of the school's Bí Cineálta policy and/or its implementation that have been identified as requiring further improvement as part of this review:

-15 Where areas for improvement have been identified, outline how these will be

-13. addressed and whether an action plan with timeframes has been developed?
+15. Where areas for improvement have been identified, outline how these will be addressed and whether an action plan with timeframes has been developed?

 16. Does the student -friendly policy need to be updated as a result of this review and if so, why?

 17. Does the school refer parents to the complaints procedures if they have a complaint about how the school has addressed bullying behaviour?
 Yes No 18.
 Has a parent informed the school that a student has left the school due to reported bullying behaviour?
-Yes No 19.
+No Yes 19.
 Has the Office of the Ombudsman for Children initiated or completed an investigation into how the school has addressed an incident of bullying behaviour?
-Yes No Signed: Chairperson, Board of Management Date: Signed: Principal/ Secretary to the Board of Managemen Date: nt Date of next review: -
+No Yes r Signed: Date: Chairperson, Board of Management Signed: Date: Principal/ Secretary to the Board of Management

+Date of next review:

-Notification regarding the board of management's annual review of the school's Bí Cineálta Policy
+Notification regarding the board of management's annual review of the school's Bí Cineálta Policy (Appendix F)

-(Appendix F)

-To: Holy Family Senior School Community the school's Bí Cineálta Policy to Prevent and A or School confirms that the board of management's annual review of dress Bullying Behaviours and its implementation was completed a review was conducted in accordance with the requirements of the Department of Education's Bí Cineálta Procedures to Prevent and Address Bullying Be s to Prevent and Address Bullying Behaviour for Primary and Post-Primary Schools.
-Signed: Date: Chairperson, Board of Management Signad Date: Signed: Principal/ Secretary to the Board of Manageme rinicipal/ secretary to the board of Manageme siit.
-Date of next review
+To: Holy Family Senior School Community

+The Board of Management of Holy Family Senior School confirms that the board of management's annual review of the school's Bí Cineálta Policy to Prevent and Address Bullying Behaviours and its implementation was completed at the Board of Management meeting of .

+This review was conducted in accordance with the requirements of the Department of Education's Bí Cineálta Procedures to Prevent and Address Bullying Behaviour for Primary and Post-Primary Schools.

+Signed: Chairpe rson, Board of Management

+Signed: Principal/ Secretary to the Board of Management

+Date of next review: